jfischoff/distributed-flow/README.md

  - `--rollout PERCENT` Deploys to PERCENT of the cluster.
  - `--rolling-timed` time for a rolling deploy.
  - `--auto-rollout Tolerance` rollback automatically if the health decrease more than `Tolerance`.
 - `rollback` revert the last deploy and start the old version.
-Calling rollback twice goes back two versions(should this require a flag?).
+This can be called multiple times to go further back in history.
   - `--version` pass in the `git` hash.

 #### Other